geudde/attic-chest/pages/13.reference/01.porden/docs.md

-Lymnoria rose, and proudly moved along ;
+Lymnoria rose, and proudly moved along;

-Two aged warriors led her thro' the throng :
+Two aged warriors led her thro' the throng:

 No late repentance in her eye was seen, ^